bpulluta/energy-workforce-ai-robotics/README.md

 - `data/README.md`: quick index of the data folder.
 - `CITATION.cff`: machine-readable citation metadata for GitHub and indexers.

-The CSV is about 3.1 MB, so it is suitable for GitHub release hosting without Git Large File Storage.

 To verify the archive after download, compare file hashes against `data/CHECKSUMS.sha256`.

 ## What The Data Contains